Below you will find vital information and resources for current music students.

 Winners will be selected to perform with the Mount Allison Chamber Orchestra or Symphonic Band.

 Eligibility: any current full-time Mount A student in good standing may apply.

 Eligible works: pieces for solo instrument or voice and band.
 Examples are concerti, concert pieces, and transcriptions if approved.
 Note: repertoire must be approved by the applied instructor (for BMus students) and by the conductor before the Aug.
 1 deadline.

 A score must be provided with the application form, with a link to a recording.
 If no full score is available at the time of the application a piano score is acceptable.

 Format: The competition will consist of one live round, which will be held in early November.
 Pieces must be performed from memory in the competition, with piano accompaniment, up to a maximum of 20 minutes.

 If selected to perform with the orchestra or band, the conductor will decide upon the length of the actual performance.

-Prize: Winner will perform with the Mount A Chamber Orchestra or Symphonic Band in the winter term of 2021.
+Prize: Winner will perform with the Mount A Chamber Orchestra or Symphonic Band in the Winter term.
 No cash prize will be awarded.